projectcontour/contour/site/content/docs/main/config/inclusion-delegation.md

 To resolve this Contour applies the following logic.

 - `prefix:` conditions are concatenated together in the order they were applied from the root object.
 For example the conditions, `prefix: /api`, `prefix: /v1` becomes a single `prefix: /api/v1` conditions.
 Note: Multiple prefixes cannot be supplied on a single set of Route conditions.
-- `exact:` conditions are also concatenated just like `prefix:` conditions, but `exact:` conditions are not allowed in the root httpproxy or in the inlcusion block.
+- `exact:` conditions are also concatenated just like `prefix:` conditions, but `exact:` conditions are not allowed in include match conditions.
 If the child httpproxy has `exact:` condition then after concatenation, it becomes a single `exact:` condition.
 For example, `prefix: /static` and `exact: /main.js` become a single `exact: /static/main.js` condition.
 - Proxies with repeated identical `header:` conditions of type "exact match" (the same header keys exactly) are marked as "Invalid" since they create an un-routable configuration.

 ## Configuring Inclusion